Aorangi Range

 The Aorangi Range (previously known as the Haurangi Range) is a mountain range on the North Island of New Zealand.
-It is located in the Wairarapa region, extending more than 20 kilometres (12 miles) north from Cape Palliser, and is the southernmost mountain range on the island.
+It is located in the Wairarapa region, extending more than 20 km north from Cape Palliser, and is the southernmost mountain range on the island.
 The greater portion of these mountains are covered in native forest which is protected and set aside for public recreational use as part of the Aorangi Forest Park.

 The Pūtangirua Pinnacles are located near the western edge of the ranges.

 Hikapu Mount Ross

 Hikapu Mount Ross 983 m is the highest point in the Aorangi Range.